 Date of Authorship for this Version

 Damaska, Mirjan R., "The Reality of Prosecutorial Discretion: Comments on a German Monograph" (1981).
 Faculty Scholarship Series.
-Paper 1586.
+1586.